koteshrv/googlemeet-telegrambot/README.md

-help - displays all bot commands exitmeet - ends the current meet restart - restarts the bot login - used to login google account reply - send a message to google meet chat.
-Needs confirmation send - sends message to google meet chat that was received when reply is used logout - logs out google account pagesource - sends pagesource of the driver capcha - used to send capcha if asked while logging in load - loads the url sent by the user files - returns files present in the repository
+help - displays all bot commands exitmeet - ends the current meet restart - restarts the bot reply - send a message to google meet chat.
+Needs confirmation send - sends message to google meet chat that was received when reply is used pagesource - sends pagesource of the driver load - loads the url sent by the user files - returns files present in the repository
 ```

 ## How to start using this

-- Fork this repo and clone this repo locally.
-- In dependencies/data.json add classroom links of your subjects, change alertWords,  minCountToJoin, minCountToLeave.
-- Add subjects to linkPostedSeperatelyInAnnouncementTab if your class link is posted in announcement section.
-- Change startupTime in data.json to the time when your classes are about to start.
-If your classwork starts at 09:00 then set startupTime to 08:55.
-- Set auto reply to 1, if you need and change the responseMessage to your choice.
-- Change timetable and set time format as 'HH:MM - HH:MM' and subject names in timetable and subject keys in data.json should be same.
+**Prerequisites**

+> You need to have Python3 installed.
+> You need Heroku-CLI installed on your system.
+[Installation Guide Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
+> You need to have Google Chrome installed and [Chromedriver](https://chromedriver.storage.googleapis.com/index.html?path=91.0.4472.101/) in path.

 - You need to tell Telegram you want to register a Bot.
 To do this, send the [BotFather](https://t.me/botfather) a /newbot command.
 You get a token back.
 - (Not mandatory) Now send /setcommands to change the list of commands.
 Select your bot and paste the commands list from [here](https://github.com/koteshrv/herokumeet#commands)
 - Follow [this](https://stackoverflow.com/questions/32683992/find-out-my-own-user-id-for-sending-a-message-with-telegram-api#answers) procedure to get your telegram chat id.
-- Push the repo to github
 - That's it!
 Now press the deploy to heroku button below and enter the bot token, user id, mail, password and deploy it into your heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+- Now go to app settings get the heroku git link.
+Url will be in the following format "https://git.heroku.com/appname.git"
+- Now clone this repo locally.
+- In dependencies/data.json add classroom links of your subjects, change alertWords,  minCountToJoin, minCountToLeave.
+- Add subjects to linkPostedSeperatelyInAnnouncementTab if your class link is posted in announcement section.
+- Change startupTime in data.json to the time when your classes are about to start.
+If your classwork starts at 09:00 then set startupTime to 08:55.
+- Set auto reply to 1, if you need and change the responseMessage to your choice.
+- Change timetable.xlsx and set time format as 'HH:MM - HH:MM' and subject names in timetable and subject keys in data.json should be same.
+- Fill telegram token, id, gmail and password in config.py and run googleLogin.py.
+This will create a google.pkl file.
+This is used to login to your account.
+- Now delete .gitignore file and push the repo
+- Now you can start using this telegram bot.

 ## If you want to deploy locally

-**Prerequisites**

-> You need to have Python3 installed.
-> You need Heroku-CLI installed on your system.
-[Installation Guide Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
-> You need to have Google Chrome installed and [Chromedriver](https://chromedriver.storage.googleapis.com/index.html?path=91.0.4472.101/) in path.

-- Now for google account login run googleMeet.py locally.
-This will generate google.pkl file.
-Dont share this file to any one.
-Any one can access your account with file.
-- That's it!
-You are good to go :)
+- Run telegrambot.py and you can start using the bot.

 ## Usage